-On 3 May 1926, the Trades Union Congress (TUC) called a general strike across Britain to start at one minute before midnight.
+On 3 May 1926, the Trades Union Congress (TUC) called for a general strike across Britain to start one minute before midnight.

 More than one million coal miners had been locked out of their mines after a long-running dispute with the government and with the mines’ private owners, who wanted them to work longer shifts for reduced pay.

-Around 3 million other workers across the land – including from heavy industries such as iron and steel, as well as those who worked on the railways and in transport; others in shipbuilding, engineering and chemicals, the gas and electricity industries, the printing and building trades – all walked out in solidarity.
+Around three million other workers across the land – including from heavy industries such as iron and steel, as well as those who worked on the railways and in transport.
+Others were in shipbuilding, engineering and chemicals, the gas and electricity industries, and the printing and building trades.
+All walked out in solidarity.

-The bitter General Strike lasted 9 days and ended in betrayal and defeat of the miners.
-It divided Britain, brought the country to a standstill and saw sporadic disturbances, vandalism and 9,000 arrests.
+The bitter General Strike lasted nine days and ended in the betrayal and defeat of the miners.
+It divided Britain, brought the country to a standstill, and saw sporadic disturbances, vandalism, and 9,000 arrests.

-During the First World War (1914-1918) the government nationalised the coal industry – the Miners’ Federation of Great Britain was the largest group of industrial workers in the country and coal was central to the war effort.
+During the First World War (1914 to 1918) the government nationalised the coal industry.
+The Miners’ Federation of Great Britain was the largest group of industrial workers in the country and coal was central to the war effort.

 Miners’ hours and wages improved – they had received an 18.5% wage increase.
 Post-war, they wanted to retain these benefits.
 However, on 31 March 1921, the coalition government’s Prime Minister, David Lloyd George, returned the mines to private ownership.

-The economic slump in Britain in the post-war years saw mass unemployment, with many traditional industrial employers – such as shipbuilding, textiles and coal mining – trying to cut costs.
-The coal industry, having failed to modernise, was being squeezed by foreign competition and the mine owners wanted miners to accept pay cuts and longer hours, or face pit closures.
-The various unions began co-operating more closely against this threat.
+The economic slump in Britain in the post-war years saw mass unemployment, with many traditional industrial employers (such as shipbuilding, textiles, and coal mining) trying to cut costs.
+The coal industry, having failed to modernise, was being squeezed by foreign competition.
+The mine owners wanted miners to accept pay cuts and longer hours, or face pit closures.
+The various unions began cooperating more closely against this threat.

 Coal mining was a harsh, dangerous occupation.
 Poverty and hardship were rife.
-Mine workers were strongly unionised.
-They had already gone on strike against wage reduction April 1921, but failed in their demands and were forced back to work on lower pay.
+Mineworkers were strongly unionised.
+They had already gone on strike against wage reduction in April 1921, but failed in their demands and were forced back to work on lower pay.

 Wage cuts and extra hours

-Four years later, on 30 June 1925, the mine owners demanded a further wage cut and an extra hour on the working day as coal was being produced at a loss.
+Four years later, on 30 June 1925, the mine owners demanded a further wage cut and an extra hour on a working day as coal was being produced at a loss.

 Arthur J. Cook – long considered a Communist and agitator by the authorities and who had been briefly imprisoned in the war for his anti-war stance after miners had been conscripted to the army – proclaimed: ‘Not a penny off the pay, not a minute on the day.’
 The National Union of Railwaymen and the Transport Workers’ Federation agreed to stop all movements of coal.

-In order to buy time, Prime Minister Stanley Baldwin agreed to pay mine owners a subsidy for 9 months to avoid the imposition of wage cuts (‘Red Friday’).
-But in anticipation of a national strike, Baldwin had already instituted the Organisation for the Maintenance of Supplies (OMS) in September 1925 to co-ordinate food and fuel supplies, and established an army of strike-breaking volunteers.
+In order to buy time, Prime Minister Stanley Baldwin agreed to pay mine owners a subsidy for nine months to avoid the imposition of wage cuts (‘Red Friday’).
+But in anticipation of a national strike, Baldwin had already instituted the Organisation for the Maintenance of Supplies (OMS) in September 1925 to coordinate food and fuel supplies, and established an army of strike-breaking volunteers.

 Urgent negotiations between the various parties took place.
 The TUC and leaders of the opposition Labour Party, led by James Ramsay Macdonald, were initially unhappy about a general strike because they knew there were revolutionary elements within the union movement that could be damaging.
 Macdonald believed too that strikes should not be used as a political weapon.